Omkar-01s/GEN-AI-DATA-ANALYST/README.md

 # 📊 InsightsGen: Automating Data Analyst Workflow with Generative AI

-InsightsGen is a production-ready **GenAI-powered Data Analyst Assistant** that transforms how analysts interact with data.
+InsightsGen is a **GenAI powered Data Analyst Assistant** that transforms how analysts interact with data.
 By converting **natural language instructions** into **executable Python (pandas, NumPy) code**, this system automates core data tasks like cleaning, transformation, visualization, and KPI dashboard creation.

 ---